Ultimate Perth to Exmouth Road Trip Itinerary (2025)

 Exmouth has not one, but two craft beer breweries serving up some awesome brews.
 Check out Froth Craft Brewery in the middle of town, and Whalebone Brewing Co.

-Whalebone also serve up awesome pizzas, with live music during the week.
+Whalebone also serve delicious wood-fired pizzas, with live music during the week.
 Highly recommend checking out both of these spots after a long day of swimming and sunshine!

 Day 9 – Exmouth to Carnarvon